cln515/AudioSwingnizer/README.md

 swingnizer.py <.wav file 1.5 times the speed> <.wav file 0.75 times the speed> <tempo> <length(second)> <output wav file>

 #### Example
-$ swingnizer.py sample/fast.wav sample/slow.wav 170 10 sample/out.wav
+$ python swingnizer.py sample/fast.wav sample/slow.wav 170 10 sample/out.wav

 This program converts two eighth notes to a quarter triplet note and an eighth triplet note.
 If you want to convert two 16th notes to an eighth triplet note and a 16th triplet note, double the tempo of the input.